 Browser: A software program on an individual machine (computer) that is used to view various Internet resources.
-Netscape is an example of a web browser.

 Electronic Mail (e-mail): Messages, usually text, sent from one person to another via computer.
 Pictures and files can be sent as attachments to be viewed by other programs.
 E-mail can also be sent automatically to a large number of Internet addresses (Mailing List).